|Date of Birth||May 7, 1890|

 At the time of the 1910 U.S. census William was 19, living at home in Milwaukee and working as a steamfitter.
 The U.S. entered the war in April 1917 and he completed his draft registration card on 5 June.
-His address was Milwaukee, he was employed as a steamfitter, single and 27 years old with his birth listed as 7 May 1890 in Norman, Ontario.
+He was employed as a steamfitter, single and 27 years old with his birth listed as 7 May 1890 in Norman, Ontario.
 He was described as slender with blue eyes and dark brown hair.
-William apparently returned to Canada to enlist as recorded on a register of U.S. citizens serving in the Canadian Expeditionary Force.
-The register states that he was of Canadian nationality, born in 1890, employed as a steamfitter and he went to Winnipeg, Manitoba to enlist in August 1917.
-An attestation paper or service file for William has not been found.
+William was not accepted in the U.S. army due to flat feet so he returned to Canada to enlist.
+He joined the Royal Flying Corps on 16 August 1917 in Winnipeg, Manitoba.
+A few days later he was sent to Toronto, Ontario for his training.

 Sometime after that William and Marie returned to the U.S. and settled in Detroit, Michigan.
 They had at last three more children: Mary Margaret (1925), Lorraine Maude (1928) and John James (1933).
 Marie’s parents also moved to Detroit and her mother died in 1930 followed by her father in 1936.
 During the Second World War Gordon enlisted in the U.S. army and served from 1942 to 1947.
 Online Healey family trees record William’s death as 21 November 1958 in Dearborn, Michigan.
 Marie died in Wayne County, Michigan in July 1973, at age 76.